trailofbits/testing-handbook/content/docs/static-analysis/codeql/10-advanced.md

 If you are using the CodeQL VSCode extension to write and run queries, [it can initialize the query pack and create the `qlpack.yml` file automatically](#running-custom-queries-using-the-vscode-extension).

-Finally, you have to create a [workspace file](https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/about-codeql-workspaces) for CodeQL CLI to work correctly.
+Finally, you have to create a [workspace file](https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/about-codeql-workspaces) for the CodeQL CLI to work correctly.

-Most probably you will write at least a few packs.
-Setup the following directory structure for the easiest development:
+If you know you will write more than one query pack, we recommend creating the following directory structure to make development easier:

 ```
 .
 ├── CODEOWNERS